karolk53/FlatRent/README.md

 - Adding an advertisement
 - View advertisements
-- Rent a flat completly online
+- Rent a property completly online
-- Pay for the flat online
+- Pay for the property online
 - Chat with your tenants

 ## TODO